This topic describes RDS High-availability Edition.

 Create an RDS instance

 Can I establish a direct connection to my secondary RDS instance?

 No, direct connections cannot be established to secondary RDS instances.
 Direct connections can only be established to the primary RDS instance.
 A secondary RDS instance serves as a standby and cannot be accessed externally.

-No, you cannot downgrade from RDS High-availability Edition to RDS Basic Edition.
-If you want to downgrade from RDS High-availability Edition to RDS Basic Edition, you can purchase an RDS instance that runs RDS Basic Edition and migrate the data of your original RDS instance to the new RDS instance.
+No, you cannot downgrade an RDS instance from RDS High-availability Edition to RDS Basic Edition.
+If you want to downgrade an RDS instance from RDS High-availability Edition to RDS Basic Edition, you can purchase an RDS instance that runs RDS Basic Edition and migrate the data of your original RDS instance to the new RDS instance.
 Then, release your original RDS instance.
 For more information, see Migrate data between RDS instances.

-For more information, see Change of the data replication mode.
+For more information, see Query and change the data replication mode.